eea/clms-api-docs/source/download.md

 ## Download prepackaged files

-CLMS portal also provides a way to download some prepackaged files.
+CLMS Website also provides a way to download some prepackaged files.
 Those prepackaged files offer a way to easily download already processed and redacted data.

 To inspect which prepackaged files are available for download, one can request that information to the dataset search endpoint: